What is Referred Pain?

 Colon/Appendix – Pain in this specific area will almost always be mixed up with intestinal pain.
 But when you feel this problem specifically near the belly button or on the right side, and it persists, you should see a doctor.

 Ovary and Abdomen – This is an incredibly scary pain that every woman has had a panic attack over.
 Most of the time you can locate the ovary because you’re familiar with menstrual pain, but sometimes it can be abdominal pain.

 Bladder and pelvis – The Bladder and the pelvis can often be in pain, and you be unaware.
 These can be anything from urinary issues to lethargic pangs.

 Upper Leg and Lower Back – This is often for people who sit for prolonged periods with poor posture.
 The prolonged pain will blur the line between where the line begins and back ends.

 GenLife Regenerative Medicine

-GenLife regenerative medicine has been helping countless people overcoming their personal adversities.
+Dr. Mahl at GenLife Regenerative Medicine has been helping countless people overcoming their Referred Pain.
 From professional athletes to aging adults, prolotherapy changes lives on a daily basis.
 Call us today if you would like to learn more!
 Looking for a pain management doctor in Miami?
 Read more about our Miami Pain Clinic.